zowe/zowe.github.io/security.md

 The Zowe product teams must perform security code review of newly implemented features and other code changes.

-Additionally, the teams must continuously perform security testing of their products' code and configuration for security issues.
+The teams must continuously perform security testing of their products' code and configuration for security issues.

 Irregularly but at least before each major release a full penetration testing must be performed.

-#### Potential vulnerability sources monitoring</h3>
+### Potential vulnerability sources monitoring</h3>
 <!-- <span style="display:none">(Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ICV-PVM)</span> -->

 The Zowe product teams must/will continuously monitor well know sources of information about freshly discovered or otherwise severe security issues.